 A horizontal impaction is typically the most painful and always requires an extraction.
 It occurs when the tooth lies parallel to your jawbone, pushing against your molar and causing extreme pain.
 This type of impaction may warrant the removal of some bone.

-Dr. Johnson will examine your teeth, gums, and x-rays to determine the level of risk involved in your impaction.
+Dr. Ahmed will examine your teeth, gums, and x-rays to determine the level of risk involved in your impaction.
 Some patients choose to have their wisdom teeth removed regardless of risk to avoid potential complications.